python-telegram-bot/python-telegram-bot/README.rst

 - `License`_

 ====================
-Depreciation warning
+Deprecation warning
 ====================

-> You are reading the documentation of V13.
-> This version is currently in "Bot API compatibility mode", so will only get updates to include new Bot API features.
+    You are reading the documentation of V13.
+This version is currently in "Bot API compatibility mode", so will only get updates to include new Bot API features.

-> If you can, you should switch your code to V20.
+    If you can, you should switch your code to V20.

 ============
 Introduction